 Black pepper, to taste

-1. In a dutch oven or large heavy pot, add onions, leeks, and the oil with a pinch of salt.
+1. First, you’ll sauté the aromatics for the golden beet soup.
+In a dutch oven or large heavy pot, add onions, leeks, and the oil with a pinch of salt.
 Stir around over medium-high heat for ~7 minutes or until the onions are soft.

 2. Add the potatoes, turnip, carrots, and golden beets to the soup pot.
 Stir until well mixed.